github twitter linkedin instagram email

 Once folks were moving, I pulled ahead of them (I didn’t want to get myself stuck behing them) and found a camp site with a fire ring to dispose of the remainder of the Christmas tree.
 This also gave me see time to reflect on what happened and how I could improve in the future.

-Let’s use the framework the gondola operator mentioned to see what I could have done better: “knowledge, equipment, partner, and plan”.
+Let’s use the continue to use the framework the gondola operator mentioned to see what I could have done better.

 Knowledge: this was actually my first real recovery!
 I’d spent some amount of time on TacomaWorld reading threads on recovery gear (equipment, solo), and it was nice being able to put that to the test.
 Reading online forums is great prep, but nothing is quite the same as having an actual situation to handle.
 Definitely learned a lot, but at the same time, felt like I knew enough to be useful in this type of situation.